Helm (Recommended)

 $ kubectl events -n transcend LAST SEEN TYPE REASON OBJECT MESSAGE 37m Warning FailedScheduling Pod/sombra-test-llm-classifier-5c9486974b-drq9v 0/1 nodes are available: 1 Insufficient nvidia.com/gpu. preemption: 0/1 nodes are available: 1 No preemption victims found for incoming pod.

-Your cluster needs to have an NVIDIA GPU and the relevant drivers installed.
+You're using the LLM Classifier, but your cluster is missing an NVIDIA GPU or does not have the relevant drivers installed.
 This is managed by the NVIDIA GPU Operator.
 Have you installed the GPU Operator into your cluster?
 See the NVIDIA guide for your hosting environment (linked in Step 1).

 # Update the Helm repository helm repo update # Update the release helm upgrade sombra-test transcend/sombra --values=./values.yaml